dansmyers/IntroToCS/Labs/7-Euouae.md

     print() # Go to the next line
 ```
-Run this program and observe what it prints out.
+Run the program and observe what it prints out.
 The statement
 ```
 print(a + b, end='\t')
 ```